thekylehuang/collision-engine/README.md

 # The Kyle Huang Engine
 ![Build](https://img.shields.io/github/actions/workflow/status/thekylehuang/gravity-engine/cmake-multi-platform.yml)

 This is a 2d physics engine built fully in C++ and OpenGL.
 It is cross platform (CMake), and extremely simple to build, as we're using the Conan package manager.
-This engine uses the Fourth Order Runge Kutta method for simulating n-body gravity.
 A body can be spawned by clicking in the window.
 Collisions are supported by the engine.
 # Libraries used
 - GLFW (For window and input handling)
 - GLAD (For loading OpenGL Functions)